CHAPTER 9: TRINITY - THE BEGINNING OF EVERYTHING TRINITY PART 2

 I carefully examined the photo and something just wasn't right about it.

 I asked myself.
 Why the bad Xerox?
 The image had had just enough detail to make it interesting but not enough to tell exactly what it was.
 I'm sure he thought I would publish it in my Intercepts Newsletter without any hesitation, but I was always skeptical of things that came so easily and from anonymous sources.
 Not to mention, if it was classified information, I could go to jail for publishing it.
+In no way did I want to become a "Useful Idiot."

 I always listened to that little voice in my head saying, beware of techno-geeks bearing gifts.